 He was dubbed as Naby Keita's successor and is a fan of Liverpool legend Steven Gerrard, but what else is there to know about RB Leipzig midfielder Amadou Haidara?

 bundesliga.com dusts off the microscope for a closer look at the Mali international...

-1) Early starter
+1) An early starter

-2) UEFA Youth League winner
+2) A UEFA Youth League winner

 3) The next Gerrard?

 As well as former Manchester City and Cote d'Ivoire midfielder Yaya Toure, Haidara looked up to former Liverpool captain Gerrard.
 "He was an exemplary player who had it all and battled on the pitch," said Haidara of his role model.
 "I'm a combative player who works hard in defence and I try to do my best going forward.
 I've also got a good shot."